 Their needs don’t just stop at staying alive.
 A great prison should be keeping the inhabitants healthy.
 That’s along with the vital task of actually helping them be reformed to fit better into society once they’re released.

-Prison Architect is a great city builder for anyone who likes to get chaotic with their designs.
+Prison Architect is great for anyone who likes to get chaotic with their designs.
 You can make a well-functioning prison, or you can test out cruel and unusual experiments in design.
 Whatever you want to do, you can build it here.

 The Escape Mode DLC is a great addition to this title too.
 It allows you to play as a prisoner in one of the built prisons and try to find a way to escape.
 This adds a whole new element to the game, putting you in the shoes of an NPC in your creation along with the building mode.

-Prison Architect isn’t the most traditional city builder, but it has plenty to offer.
-This is one of the fullest games in this genre here.
-It’s one of the most unique city builders on Switch.
+Prison Architect isn’t the most traditional city builder, but it has plenty to offer nonetheless.

 3. Airborne Kingdom